Newsletter

 The women’s group seeks to “lead the charge on the issues that matter most to us,” said Carol Ann Schwartz, its national president.

-Demonstrators protest against the sexual violence against women by Hamas during the Oct.
-7 terrorist attacks in southern Israel, outside U.N. headquarters in New York City on Dec.
+Demonstrators protest against Hamas’s sexual violence during the Oct.
+7 terrorist attacks in southern Israel, outside U.N. headquarters in New York City, Dec.
 4, 2023.
-Credit: Yakov Binyamin/Flash90.
+Photo by Yakov Binyamin/Flash90.

 Hadassah, the Women’s Zionist Organization of America, has adopted three new policy positions inspired by Hamas, anti-Israel activists and the 2022 Supreme Court decision reversing Roe v.
 Wade.